- Home

 What time is the sun at its highest point in Arvidsjaur?

-The sun's highest point (solar noon) for Arvidsjaur is shown in the times above (Europe/Stockholm).
-This is when the sun crosses the meridian.
+The sun reaches its highest point (solar noon) in Arvidsjaur at 12:46 PM (Europe/Stockholm).
+This is when the sun crosses the meridian and shadows are at their shortest.

 What time does it get dark in Arvidsjaur?